- Three Waters Reform Programme

 The Reform journey to date has been a long process which included engagement with local government, Iwi/Māori and industry experts during the Three Waters Review (2017-2020) and the Three Waters Reform Programme (2020-2021).
 Engagement included many series of workshops across the country, webinars, technical reference groups and one on one discussions.

-This engagement on three waters service delivery reforms is expected to continue on an ongoing basis throughout the reform programme lifetime (anticipated to take until 1 July 2024).
+This engagement on water services delivery reforms is expected to continue on an ongoing basis throughout the reform programme lifetime (anticipated to take until 1 July 2024).
 The water services entities, when live, will also be required to form relationships with mana whenua and resource this relationship.
 Our engagement approach intends to support and/or set in place, a foundation for this to occur in advance of the establishment of any water services entity, should the government proceed with reform.

 Invitations to the officials by Iwi/Māori to engage can be delivered to: ThreeWaters@dia.govt.nz